NREL/BuildingsBench/docs/API/utilities/buildings_bench-evaluation.md

-        building_types_mask,    # a boolean tensor indicating building type y_categories=targets,   # for scoring rules, the ground truth (discrete categories if using tokenization) y_distribution_params=distribution_params, # for scoring rules, the distribution parameters bin_values=bin_values   # for scoring rules with categorical variables, the bin values )
+        building_types_mask,    # a boolean tensor indicating building type y_categories=targets,   # for scoring rules, the ground truth (discrete categories if using tokenization) y_distribution_params=distribution_params, # for scoring rules, the distribution parameters centroids=centroids   # for scoring rules with categorical variables, the centroid values )
 ```

+---

 ::: buildings_bench.evaluation
     options: